kyler-harrison/hot-dog/README.md

 # The age-old question, finally answered.
 How many hot dogs should you be eating?
-Find out now.
+Find out now at https://www.hotdogme.com.